ssec/polar2grid/doc/source/examples/creating_animations_example.rst

 	exit 0

-This script created 120 images for my time period 10:00 UTC through 20:00 UTC, with a time step of every 5 minutes.
+This script created 120 GeoTIFF images for my time period 10:00 UTC through 20:00 UTC, with a time step of every 5 minutes.

 To create a 120 image animation, I use the Geo2Grid utility script